 We provide support for a small town in El Salvador called Las Anonas both by annual giving through the Romero Interfaith Center but also by sponsoring delegations from the congregation to visit for mutual education, understanding, and spiritual support.
-Our most recent visit was Summer 2007.
-Just as the ownership and commercialization of water is a life and death issue for the people of El Salvador it is consistent with this congregation’s value of sustainability.
-The 2007 delegation participated in a press conference on behalf of El Salvadorans arrested on the way to a protest of water privatization.
+Our most recent visit was Summer 2007, during which the delegation. participated in a press conference on behalf of El Salvadorans arrested on the way to a protest of water privatization.

 Our Mission Values

 We participate in ecological education and advocacy, especially around issues of water and sustainable food production.
 We buy renewable electricity through the Energy Cooperative as part of our efforts to lower our environmental impact (see our Philadelphia Sustainability Resources web page), We buy carbon offsets from the Gaviotas Carbon Offset Initiative to more than cover the energy usage of the building and remain carbon negative.
 We have financially supported the used cooking oil bio-diesel program at New Jerusalem Now addiction recovery community.
 We have provided the venue for fund-raising events for Green Village Philadelphia and meetings of the Sustainable Business Network and provide recycling opportunities for members of materials that are currently not being recycled elsewhere.